nt246/NTRES6940-data-science/assignments/assignment_1.md

     these.

-  - You will use the product of this assignment as a template for your second assignment, where you will actually fill out the code chunks.
+  - You will use the product of this assignment as a template for your third assignment, where you will actually fill out the code chunks.

   - You will have to submit your assignment through GitHub.
 You can complete your template after Wednesday’s class (09/16/20), but don’t